REDUCING THE COSTS OF POOR MENTAL HEALTH AT WORK

 There are, however, opportunities for employers.
 Deloitte suggests that for every £1 spent by employers on mental health returns £5 of value to the business in reduced absence, reduced presenteeism and reduced staff turnover.
 A separate study by Deloitte in Canada highlighted that although a strong ROI can be achieved by investing in mental health, programmes that were being used often failed to address the full breadth of support services.
 They suggest that workplace solutions need to cover the full spectrum of mental health, from the promotion of wellbeing to intervention and care.

-For many employers, the importance of mental health has already become a key consideration for staff benefit packages, with firms investing in better working environments, an understanding company culture and providing access to health and wellbeing.
-In larger firms this support may be provided by internal HR departments, while smaller businesses often outsource mental health and wellbeing to specialist service providers.
+For many employers, the importance of mental health has already become a key consideration for staff benefit packages, with firms investing in better working environments, an understanding of company culture and providing access to health and wellbeing.
+In larger firms, this support may be provided by internal HR departments, while smaller businesses often outsource mental health and wellbeing to specialist service providers.

 The benefits of these investments should not be underestimated.
 Not only do staff feel cared for, and therefore more motivated, but they are also likely to stay in the organisation for longer.
 This reduces recruitment costs and retains valuable tacit knowledge in the business.
 Research also suggests that organisations with high levels of employee wellbeing, have outperformed the stock market by around 2%-3% per year over a 25 year period, while FTSE 100 companies demonstrating best practice in employee health and wellbeing show a higher than average shareholder return at 61% instead of 51%.